 Pearsall had seen firsthand the benefits of life insurance; her childhood friend lost his dad and life insurance helped his family make it through that time financially.
 “I’ve been sleeping great since I got this,” she said.

 It takes only a few minutes to get a free quote.

-Secret No. 3: You Can Live Debt-Free — Even on One Income
+Secret No. 3: You Can Pay off Your Debt — Even While Raising a Kid

 No single budgeting method worked for her, so she combined three, and this year she reported she’s happily living debt-free.
 She quit her job to focus on her own business, a blog called The Budget Mom.

 Budgeting is a great way to get out of debt — in fact, it’s an essential — but we understand it can quickly get tricky, especially when you have multiple forms of debt.
 So, to get yourself on stable ground, here’s what we suggest: Debt consolidation.